TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunController.md

 ## Protocol

-AimsunController initates a pipe by which all signals and data are passed between the controller and AimsunBridge.
+AimsunController initiates  a pipe by which all signals and data are passed between the controller and AimsunBridge.

 As discussed in the AimsunBridge documentation internal communication